josithg-216/SM-A52-RRR/README.md

 		-  fails Play integrity and SafetyNet checks
 		-  Can be solved via patch , Scroll down for more details )
 	2. **No VoLTE**
-		- VoLTE (Voice over Long-Term Evolution) wont work .
-In simple terms you will not be able to use internet when you are in a call
 		- This cannot be solved due to Samsung's proprietary implementation
 - **Maintainer's Profiles** : RisenID
 	 - [XDA](https://xdaforums.com/m/risenid.12060347/)